JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 At this point, the content of the generated `private.key` should be provided to the `signPlugin.privateKey` property.
 Provided password should be specified as `signPlugin.password` property in the `signPlugin` configuration.

-As a next step, we'll generate a certificate chain with:
+As a next step, we'll generate a `chain.crt` certificate chain with:

 ```bash
 openssl req -key private.key -new -x509 -days 365 -out chain.crt